-This waterfall (also known as Beacon Falls) forms on the Fish Kill as it flows under Main Street in Beacon.
+This waterfall (also known as Beacon Falls) forms on the Fishkill Creek as it flows under Main Street in Beacon.
 View it from Roundhouse’s dining room, lounge, and grounds.

 Directions: In Beacon, from the junction of Main St. and Route 9D, head east on Main St. for 0.9 miles.
 Turn right onto E. Main St. where the falls will be to the left as you cross the bridge that spans the Fishkill Creek.
 Roadside parking, where permitted.

 Directions: In Beacon, from the junction of Main St. and Route 9D, head east on Main St. for 0.8 miles.
-Turn right onto Tioranda Ave. and drive 1.1 miles to South Ave.
-Turn left onto South Ave. and proceed ~400 ft where the parking area and trail will be on the left.
+Turn right onto Tioronda Ave. and drive 1.1 miles to South Ave.
+Turn left onto South Ave. and proceed about 400 ft where the parking area and trail will be on the left.

-A nice waterfall set back in an open area with a large pool formed by a dam.
+A beautiful waterfall set back in an open area with a large pool formed by the Melzingah Reservoir Dam.

 Directions: From Beacon, at the junction of Main St. and Route 9D/Wolcott Ave., drive south on route 9D for 3.7 miles.
 There will be a dirt pull-off on the right and a small parking area with room for two to three cars on the left.

-Drive slowly as you near the destination as it is hard to see as first.
+Drive slowly as you near the destination as it is hard to see at first.